David Rendall: Incident

-Rendall was involved in an incident in 1998 during a rehearsal at the Florentine Opera of the final deadly scene of Leoncavallo's I Pagliacci, when he accidentally stabbed baritone Kimm Julian; the switchblade-style knife that the Milwaukee opera company used failed to collapse, and the baritone received a 3 in cut into his abdomen.
+Rendall was involved in an incident in 1998 during a rehearsal at the Florentine Opera of the final death scene in Leoncavallo's I Pagliacci, when he accidentally stabbed baritone Kimm Julian; the switchblade-style knife that the Milwaukee opera company used failed to collapse, and the baritone received a 3 in cut into his abdomen.
 Julian recovered and police cleared Rendall of any wrongdoing.

 Later career, injury and comeback

 In July 2002, he performed at La Scala as Otello, also singing the company's guest performance in Japan in 2003.
 He appeared as Otello also at the Semperoper in Dresden in 2002.

 During a performance as Radamès in Verdi's Aida at the Royal Opera in Copenhagen in April 2005, Rendall suffered severe injuries from the collapse of a stage set, his hip was shattered and his shoulders an left knee were damaged as well.
 Subsequently, his career was temporarily curtailed.
 In the months following his fall he underwent a hip replacement, followed by a knee joint replacement and extensive shoulder surgery.

 Subsequently, due to a lack of engagements following his injuries, he appeared only occasionally, beginning with Otello at the National Opera of Chile in May 2006, as Dushyanta in a revival of Alfano's Sakùntala at the Teatro dell'Opera di Roma on 21 April 2006, as Tristan in Tristan und Isolde at the same venue in November 2006, and as Riccardo in Verdi's Un ballo in maschera, again at the National Opera of Chile in June 2008.
 An important comeback concert also took place in London in June 2013, singing alongside mezzo-soprano Diana Montague, soprano Teodora Gheorghiu and pianist David Owen Norris.
 In 2015 he took up a teaching position at the Royal Academy of Music, and started giving private lessons in his Hampshire home.
 He appeared in the summer of 2016 as Triquet in Eugene Onegin at the Dorset Opera Festival.

 He was noted for "thrilling bravura delivery, his consistent legato line and, in various languages, his excellent diction.
-After his accident "he maintained a determinedly bouyant attitude... and keeping a colourful blog" which featured anecdotes from his stage career.
+After his accident "he maintained a determinedly buoyant attitude... and keeping a colourful blog" which featured anecdotes from his stage career.